Anti Money Laundering (AML) Consulting Services

 Appointing a Compliance Officer

-A Financial Institution or a DNFBP should appoint a compliance officer, having appropriate competencies and adequate experience, who will be responsible for performing the following tasks in connection to the provisions of AML/ CFT Legislation:
+A Financial Institution or a DNFBP should appoint an AML compliance officer, having appropriate competencies and adequate experience, who will be responsible for performing the following tasks in connection to the provisions of AML/ CFT Legislation:

 - Detecting/ identifying any transaction related to any crime;

 - Review, scrutinize, and analyze records concerning Suspicious Transactions, and take the decision regarding whether to notify the said transactions to the Financial Intelligence Unit (FIU) or maintaining them for record purposes while ensuring complete confidentiality.